b-w-a/2016_latino_vote_replication/README.md

-# 2016_latino_vote_replication
+# 2016 Latino Voter Replication File

-Code and data to replicate all Latino vote analyses
+## This contains the data and code to replicate the following studies.